cow228/CWilliams_Project_Portfolio/README.md

 ## Fantasy Football Predictor
-[Currently Being Refactors in 'nfl-pipeline']
+[Currently Being Refactors in 'nfl-pipeline'] Refactoring to use python scripts and makefiles
+Goal is to make pipeline more flexible for reusability Goal is to make the code easier to use rather than scrolling through large Jupyter notebook

 Build Model to predict fantasy football points per game for wide recievers. <br>
 Build function to import data in usable format. <br>